Definition and Example of Interest Rate Parity

 In this case, the exchange rate will be the forward exchange rate, which is calculated using the difference in interest rates.
 The formula is: (0.75 x 1.03) / (1 x 1.05), or (0.7725/1.05).
 Rounding up, the resulting total is 0.736.

-Now, let’s say we start with $1,000 and invest it in the U.S. at 5%.
+Suppose we start with $1,000 and invest it in the U.S. at 5%.
 This results in $1,050 at year’s end.
-We then exchange the $1,050 at the forward exchange rate of .736, or about $772.50.
+We then exchange the $1,050 at the forward exchange rate of 0.736, or $772.80.
 In other words, we end up with the same amount of money as if we had exchanged our money first and then invested it in the U.K. (Rounding introduces the $0.30 discrepancy.)

 Covered vs. Uncovered Interest Parity

 What Interest Rate Parity Means to Investors

-In reality, there is no such thing as a risk-free investment.
-But, when the economies and monetary systems of countries are stable, investors can feel very confident about the returns on treasury bonds.
+In reality, there is no such thing as a risk-free investment, but when the economies and monetary systems of countries are stable, investors can feel very confident about the returns on treasury bonds.
 In fact, U.S. Treasury bonds never default, and therefore they are viewed worldwide as risk-free.
-There are many other highly rated countries, including many in Europe, with bonds that are considered free of risk.
+There are many other highly rated countries, including many in Europe, with bonds that are considered risk-free.